desertblade/Enhanced-Dimmer-Switch/README.md

 For instant on set Steps in Percent to 99.

-My LED lights seem to like 5% steps at 20 or 10 delay.
+My LED lights seem to like 3% or 5% steps.
+With a 10 to 20 delay between.

 # Install